 Is there any contraindication to this procedure?

 Absolute contraindications to the pacemaker installation are not present, as there are no age limitations – the stimulant can be implanted regardless of the age of the patient.
+Intervention to install a stimulant can be conditionally limited to the presence of acute inflammatory processes, as well as the patient’s mental pathologies.

 WHICH INVESTIGATIONS DO I NEED TO PASS BEFORE INSTALLING THE PACEMAKER?

+In some cases, coronary angiography and dopplerography of brachiocephalic vessels may be required.
 To select the type of cardiostimulator, you need to accurately determine the features of each patient, so your arrhythmologist will need the results:

-• electrocardiograms (ECG);
+• Electrocardiograms (ECG);

 • Ultrasound of the heart (echocardiography);